Kandy-IO/kandy-cpaas-js-sdk/tutorials/Troubleshooting and Logs.md

 - Navigate to the Console tab
 - Right-click and "Select All"
 - Copy paste all the text to a file and save

+Alternatively, saving the logs automatically can be done with custom logger behaviour.
+The ['Save to File'](logging#save-to-file) section of the Logging tutorial showcases an example of how to do this.

 ### Reporting a Bug